£17.00 – £21.00

 Flexibly-scripted.
 At Home and virtual options.

 Host a great, rootin' tootin' game of wild west murder and mystery.
-Throw a party your friends and family will remember.

 It's the American Frontier when The West was still wild.
 The town of Deadstone Creek is as corrupt as a rattlesnake's den.
 Murdering outlaws terrorise the stagecoaches.
 Cowboys and cattle ranchers are up to no good.
 And that new gold mine is just plumb shady.